 Javontae Lee Williams is an applied research scientist at Interdisciplinary Sexuality Research Collaborative.
 Supported by the largest active grant given to Widener University, his team translates theoretical perspectives about LGBT communities into curricula.

 Through a community based participatory research approach this work aims to reduce men's risk for HIV, improve communication between provider and patient and reduce stigma by educating communities most impacted by HIV.
 He brings to the ISRC more than 10 years of healthcare experience in various nursing and clinical capacities.
 He graduated from Temple University with honors distinction in Sociology and earned a Master's of Public Health at West Chester University.

 American Public Health Association (APHA), Society for the Scientific Study of Sex (SSSS)

 - Recipient, PFLAG Award for Community Leadership

-- Javontae Williams Named to Phildelphia Mayor's Commission on African African Males
+- Javontae Williams Named to Philadelphia Mayor's Commission on African American Males

 Javontae Williams, applied research scientist in Center for Human Sexuality Studies, was appointed by Philadelphia Mayor James Kenney to the Mayor's Commission on African African Males.
 He will be representing public health and sexuality issues on the commission.